German authorities search offices, homes in DFB tax evasion probe | Sports-Games

 German prosecutors and tax authorities searched offices of the German Football Association (DFB) as well as private homes of current and former officials on suspicion of serious tax evasion, the Frankfurt prosecutors' office said on Wednesday.
 It said six unnamed former and current officials of the DFB were suspected of having intentionally falsely declared income from advertising inside soccer stadiums during home games of the national team in 2014 and 2015 as income from asset management, leading to 4.7 million euros ($5.52 million) in unpaid taxes.

-The DFB, which does not pay taxes for any income from asset management but is obliged to do so for earnings from any commercial activities, did not immediately respond to a Reuters request for comment.
+The DFB, which does not pay taxes for any income from asset management but is obliged to do so for earnings from any commercial activities, did not respond to Reuters requests for comment.
 Some 200 officials were deployed in the searches that took place across several locations in five federal states.

 "Based on the investigation until now there is the suspicion that those accused knew of the tax incorrectness but consciously chose it to give DFB a major tax advantage," the prosecutors' office said in a statement.
-It did not name the six people nor did it provide any details of their positions within the organisation.
+It did not name the six people nor did it provide any details of their positions within the organisation but said the DFB had signed a deal in 2013 with a Swiss company for the marketing of its pitchside banners.

+The prosecutors' office said despite the agreement the DFB still had a say in the choice of companies to buy space in order to protect its own main sponsors.
+"It (DFB) was actively involved in the awarding of banner space.
+In terms of taxes this has the consequence that the revenues... could not be listed as tax-free asset management but fell into the category of taxed commercial operation and as such it should have been taxed."

 This is the latest in a series of legal cases that have tarnished the world's biggest soccer federation which was also investigated in relation to a suspected misuse of funds in relation to the 2006 World Cup in Germany.
-Theo Zwanziger, who headed the DFB from 2006-2012, and his successor Wolfgang Niersbach were investigated for years in Germany and Switzerland over those allegations.
-Both have denied any wrongdoing.
+Theo Zwanziger, DFB head from 2006-2012, and his successor Wolfgang Niersbach were investigated for years in Germany and Switzerland over those allegations.
+Both men have denied any wrongdoing.
+Niersbach resigned in 2015 over the 2006 scandal.

-Reinhard Grindel, who was president in 2016-2019, resigned over a gold watch he received as a gift during a meeting of European soccer body UEFA.
+His own successor, Reinhard Grindel, who was president in 2016-2019 and DFB treasurer between 2013-15, resigned in 2019 over a gold watch he received as a gift during a meeting of European soccer body UEFA.
 The current president Fritz Keller was elected last year. ($1 = 0.8508 euros)